The Magi and the Birth of “the Redeemer of the World”

 Growing up in the Bronx in a family of Italian descent we always kept the Christmas tradition of placing the Nativity scene beneath the decorated tree on Christmas Eve.
 In the stable Mary and Joseph were kneeling surrounded by sheep, cows, and other farm animals.
 The baby Jesus and the shepherds did not appear in the stable until Christmas morning.
 It was not until the feast of the Epiphany on January 6th that the Magi made their entrance to worship the young child.
-I had questions then about who these Magi were and some of those questions remained many years later.
+I had questions then about the Magi and some of those questions remain many years later.

 Questions arise such as, who were the Magi, and why did they travel such a long distance bringing gifts to a child who was born in an obscure town outside of Jerusalem?
 How did these men even learn of the birth of this child?
 Why were those specific gifts chosen, and who chose them?

-Historically the Magi stem from an ancient hereditary priesthood of the Persian Empire and held a powerful influence over many rulers and kingdoms in ancient history.
-These priests and astrologers were respected by rulers and were highly esteemed for their ability to interpret astrological signs and dreams.
-Over the course of many centuries the Magi traveled to various parts of the East moving over the Silk Road by way of caravans.
-These caravans were usually accompanied by an entourage of armed guards for protection.
-This may be the reason why Herod and the entire city of Jerusalem were stirred up when the Magi arrived unannounced outside the walls of their city.
+The Magi stem from an ancient hereditary priesthood of the Persian Empire and held a powerful influence over many rulers and kingdoms in ancient history.
+These priests and astronomers were respected by rulers and were highly esteemed for their ability to interpret astronomical signs and dreams.
+For centuries the Magi travelled to various parts of the East via caravans that were usually accompanied by an entourage of armed guards for protection.
+This may be the reason why Herod and the entire city of Jerusalem were stirred up when the Magi suddenly arrived outside the walls of their city.
 If it had only been three men on camels, why would Herod and the citizens of Jerusalem have been so troubled?

 In his book, “The Sign of the Messiah – How I Identified the Star of Bethlehem,” Dr. Werner Papke wrote of the connection of the Magi to the Prophet Daniel:

-During this period of around 560 BCE, Zoroaster who founded the Zoroastrian religion, had been a student of Daniel.
+During this period of around 560 BCE, Zoroaster who founded the Zoroastrian religion, was a student of Daniel.

 There is further confirmation of the promise of a worldwide redeemer and king.

-Daniel was a wealthy man who may have even provided the gifts to be presented to the coming king by the Magi.
-About 500 years and many generations had passed before the sign the Magi were instructed to look for actually appeared in the constellation of ERUA (VIRGO).
-This discovery immediately prompted their long journey to fulfill the instructions their ancestors had received from Daniel.
+Because Daniel was a wealthy man, he may have even provided the gifts to be presented to the coming king.
+Six centuries and generations had passed before the sign the Magi were instructed to look for appeared in the constellation of ERUA (VIRGO).
+This discovery prompted their long journey to fulfill Daniels instructions.

 The Long Journey

-The Magi had sojourned a long distance with their precious cargo of gold, frankincense and myrrh through difficult and hostile territory in order to find and honor this “King of the Jews” whom Daniel had revealed to their ancestors.
-Their long and perilous journey along the well established major trade route known as the Silk Road commenced from Babylon which is now modern Iraq to the city of Jerusalem about 1000 – 1200 miles way.
-It is a historic fact these Magi traveled caravan style surrounded by a small army to protect them from thieves or other dangers they might encounter along the way.
-Thus when this large group arrived outside the gates of Jerusalem inquiring about the birth of a new king they may have been first perceived as an invading army.
-When the Magi and their entourage entered into Jerusalem with all the pomp and ceremony customary for it is easy to see why all the citizens were concerned.
+The Magi had sojourned a long distance with their precious cargo of gold, frankincense and myrrh through difficult and hostile territory in order to find this king of the Jews, whom Daniel had revealed to their ancestors.
+Their long and perilous journey along the established trade route commenced from Babylon which is now modern Iraq to the city of Jerusalem, about 900 miles.
+It is a historic fact these Magi travelled caravan style with a small army to protect them from thieves or other dangers.
+Thus when this large group arrived outside the gates of Jerusalem inquiring about the birth of a new king, they may have been first perceived as an invading army.
+When the Magi and their entourage entered into Jerusalem with the pomp and ceremony customary for it is easy to see why all the citizens were concerned.

 The Signature of God

-The signature of God is evident to any and all who have eyes to see His handiwork.
-The Lord’s signature has been evident from ancient history up until this very time in which we are now living.
-The scripture clearly reveals the progression of events that led the Magi to come and worship Him who is born the King of the Jews.
-Beginning with the appearing in the heavens of the constellation of ERUA (Virgo) signifying the promised seed of Genesis 3:15, to the instructions given by Daniel to the Magi, this Babylonian priesthood faithfully passed along the instructions given by Daniel as Chief of the Magi to their successors.
-Generation after generation of Magi continued faithfully searching the heavens for hundreds of years until the appearance of “his star” to announce the promised prophesied redeemer of the world.
+The signature of God is evident throughout ancient history.
+The scripture shows a progression of events that led the Magi to come and worship Him who is born the King of the Jews.
+Beginning with the constellation of ERUA (Virgo) signifying the promised seed of Genesis 3:15, to the instructions given by Daniel to the Magi, this Babylonian priesthood faithfully passed along the instructions from Daniel for hundreds of years until the promised birth of the redeemer of the world.